 The finance industry is lucrative

 In the UK, careers in finance are very often rewarded with higher salaries than many other professions.
-The role of an accountant is valued by businesses of all sizes, and graduates of accounting and finance will find just how valued in terms of pay.
+The role of an accountant is valued by businesses of all sizes, and graduates of accounting and finance will discover just how valued – in terms of pay.
 Career options for qualified accountants are excellent.
-Graduates find themselves amongst the most consistently sought after in the jobs market, with a newly-qualified accountant salary for entry level accounting jobs around £30,000 per year.
+Graduates find themselves amongst the most consistently sought after in the jobs market, with a newly-qualified accountant salary for entry level accounting jobs being around £30,000 per year.

 Every business needs a numbers expert

 Not matter what business or industry, a proficient accountant is a prized asset.
 It’s perhaps also worth noting that in the UK nearly 59% of graduates of accountancy and finance find employment within business, HR, and finance.
 Employers are always eager to find experts with modern, up-to-date financial and accounting skills who can ensure the fiscal health of their enterprise.
 With the right accreditation, such as from the Association of Chartered Certified Accountants (ACCA), a long and prosperous career can be achieved and maintained with an accounting and finance degree.

 What might a career in accounting look like in the future?